quartiq/quartiq.github.io/jobs/2017-07-25_job_posting_opticlock.md

 * Experience in working with programmable logic (FPGAs)
 * Experience in working in major Quantum Physics laboratories
 * Experience in building and debugging digital hardware
+* Experience in designing and improving domain specific languages

 Contact: Robert Jördens <[rj@quartiq.de](rj@quartiq.de)>